 Of course, Mr. Doyle was right.
 Here I was playing catch with a person who had first thrown a baseball back in 1892.
 Almost as if he was reading my mind, Mr. Doyle chirped.
 “You know, Shaun, I used to play catch with one of our neighbors back in my hometown of Caseyville, Illinois, and he was a proud Civil War veteran who began playing ball in the 1850s!”

 When we put down our gloves a few minutes later – Mr. Doyle being tired and winded from the exercise – I thanked him profusely and informed him that playing catch with him had been one of the greatest honors of my life.
 “Well, Shaun, thank you, but really, the pleasure has been all mine.”
 He rubbed my left arm and exclaimed, “You’ve got some talent, Son.
-Keep at it.”
+Keep at it!”

-These days, if you should saunter into my classroom, you will notice that on the shelf behind my classroom desk lies a tattered baseball glove.
+As a matter of fact, if you entered my classroom these days, you will notice that on the shelf behind my teacher’s desk lies a tattered baseball glove.
 A hazel-colored Wilson A-2002.
-It had so much usage over the year that there is now a hole the size of a quarter in its center.
-Of course, it is my glove, the one I first wore as a senior high school first baseman and reliever in Wellesley, Massachusetts; and then as a pitcher for the Jacksonville University Dolphins.
+It had so much use over the year that there is now a hole the size of a quarter in its center.
+Of course, it is my glove, the one I first wore as a senior high school first baseman and reliever in Wellesley, Massachusetts; and then as a pitcher for Jacksonville.

-As the years passed, I used it when I played in the outfield in the Wellesley Fast Pitch Softball League; as a starting pitcher for the Cobham Yankees of the England (UK) Baseball Association; as a veteran reliever in the Boston Park League; and as a utilityman for the Greenwich Indians of the Greater New York City Men’s League.
-An ivory-colored baseball from the Cape Cod Baseball League is nestled inside my mitt, a ball which was given to me after I was asked to throw out the first pitch in a game between Orleans and Chatham in August, 2005.
+As the years passed, I used it when I played in the outfield in the Wellesley, MA Fast Pitch Softball League; as a starting pitcher for the Cobham Yankees of the England (UK) Baseball Association; as a veteran reliever in the Boston Park League; and as a utilityman for the Greenwich, CT Indians of the Greater New York City Men’s League.
+An ivory-colored baseball from the Cape Cod Baseball League is nestled inside my mitt, a ball which was given to me after I was asked to throw out the first pitch in a game between Orleans and Chatham in August 2005.

 In the mystic fog of the future, when I play that last game of catch, it will be with that glove and with that ball.

-When that time arrives, I will then share with that boy or girl what the great Larry Doyle told me just after I caught the last ball he would ever throw on earth.
-“As my father and neighbors passed the game onto me, I am passing the game onto you.
+When that time arrives, I will then share with that boy or girl what the great Larry Doyle told me just after I caught the last ball he would ever throw on earth: “As my father and neighbors passed the game onto me, I am passing the game onto you.
 After all, the game endures – even if we don’t.”